-In accordance with ECCU's succession plan and to help ensure that there is an orderly rotation of the Board of Directors, the Board appointed Aisling Kennedy as a new Independent Non-Executive Director ("INED") in 2018.
-Thus, at year-end, the Board comprises the CEO, 4 Independent non-Executive Directors and 2 non-Executive Directors.
-The new appointment was made in preparation for the retirement of John Gibson in April 2019.
+John G. Hickey retired from the Board in September 2020.
+In accordance with ECCU's succession plan and to help ensure an orderly rotation of the Board of Directors, the Board appointed Ciaran McGettrick as a new Independent Non-Executive Director ("INED") in September 2020 also.

+Thus, at year-end, the Board comprised the CEO, 4 Independent non-Executive Directors and 2 non-Executive Directors.